What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

 Operational qualification is a documented testing process to make sure that the equipment and systems operate as defined in the design stage and are within the operating ranges listed by the manufacturer.

-This is the next step and confirms that the equipment operates as intended.
+This is the next step after IQ and confirms that the equipment operates as intended.

 To conduct OQ, Commissioning and Qualification (C&Q) engineers collaborate with maintenance staff and engineers from various disciplines, including process, chemical, automation, instrumentation, and mechanical.
 They follow a detailed test plan to: